daverix/slingerORM/README.md

 Writing that becomes tedious when having over hundred fields in your database table that you want to have mapped.
-SlingerORM solves this problem by looking at annotations for your class that represents your database table.
+SlingerORM solves this problem by looking at annotations for your class that represents your database table and generates the code for you!
 The bare minimum you can annotate is this:

     @DatabaseEntity
     public class ExampleEntity {